Skip to main content

 What Is Base Flood Elevation?

-Think of BFE as the predicted high-water mark during a major flood event.
-If your property's lowest floor is above the BFE, it means the structure would remain above the floodwater during a base flood.
-If the lowest floor is below the BFE, the structure would be inundated.
-This simple relationship between your building's elevation and the BFE drives much of your flood insurance pricing and determines the construction requirements that apply to your property.
+If your property's lowest floor sits above the BFE, the structure should stay dry during a base flood.
+If it sits below, the building would be underwater.
+This relationship between your floor height and the BFE is one of the biggest factors in your flood insurance premium and determines what building codes apply to your property.

 BFE values are typically shown on FEMA Flood Insurance Rate Maps (FIRMs) in Zone AE and Zone VE.
 Zones labeled simply as Zone A or Zone V do not have BFEs determined because detailed engineering studies have not been completed for those areas.